JankariTech/blog/src/assets/test_cafe_blog.md

 npm run test
 ```

-With the above command being executed, you should see browser (chrome) automating the actions that we have implemented. (submitting a form with name which redirects to Thank You page)
+With the above command being executed, you should see the browser (chrome) automating the actions that we have implemented. (submitting a form with a name that redirects to Thank You page)

 And your output in the console should look like this